 The network latency, L, for short messages in the LogP model is defined to be the time after the sending processor is finished performing the send operation and before the receiving processor is interrupted with notification of the arriving message.
-On Alewife, this parameter corresponds to the time required for the first byte of the message to make its way through the network plus several additional cycles for the entire 8-byte header to arrive at the network interface before the receiving processor is interrupted.
-Additional latency for message payload beyond the header can be ignored because the arrival overlaps with the processor's interrupt processing (and is, therefore, included in the o_r parameter).
+On Alewife this parameter corresponds to the time required for the first byte of the message to make its way through the network plus several additional cycles for the entire 8 byte header to arrive at the network interface before the receiving processor is interrupted.
+Additional latency for message payload beyond the header can be ignored because the arrival overlaps with the processor's interrupt processing (and is, therefore, included in the $o_r$ parameter).

 The g, or "gap" parameter represents the maximum rate at which a processor can inject messages in the network and captures the node to network bandwidth.
-On Alewife, the node to network bandwidth is higher than the maximum rate at which short messages can be composed.
-Thus, the send overhead, o_s , can be used to approximate the gap.
+On Alewife the node to network bandwidth is higher than the maximum rate at which short messages can be composed.
+Thus, the send overhead, $o_s$ , can be used to approximate the gap.
 Our empirical results confirm the validity of this approximation.

-The short message LogP performance results for the Alewife multiprocessor are shown in Table 1.
-The send overhead, o_s , is very small, and the receive overhead, o_r , is essentially the cost for taking the interrupt.
-As explained above, the latency, L, is constant as message length grows because the arrival of any data after the header is overlapped with the receive interrupt handler.
+The short message LogP performance results for the Alewife are shown in Table 1.
+The send overhead, $o_s$ , is very small, and the receive overhead, $o_r$ , is essentially the cost for taking the interrupt.
+As explained above the latency, L, is constant as message length grows because the arrival of any data after the header is overlapped with the receive interrupt handler.

-2.2 Long Message Performance and Pipelining
+2.2 Long message performance and pipelining

-For long messages, LoGPC uses the same parameters as LogGP, and extends the model to account for pipelining in the DMA unit.
+For long messages LoGPC uses the same parameters as LogGP, and extends the model to account for pipelining in the DMA unit.
 The LogGP [4] model is an extension of LogP for long messages.
 It accounts for long message support with an additional parameter, G, or Gap per byte, where 1/G is the network bandwidth in bytes per unit time.

-As shown in Fig. 2, each Alewife node has two DMA channels which are used exclusively for long message sending and receiving.
+As shown in Figure 1 each Alewife node has two DMA channels which are used exclusively for long message send and receive.
 The sending DMA is programmed by writing special control words into the memory mapped IPI output registers.
 This is followed by the processor issuing a send instruction to start the message injection into the network.

 The network interface interrupts the processor each time a message is received at the network input queue.
 The processor examines the message header and starts transferring long messages to memory by issuing an instruction to start the receive DMA engine.
-The send and
+The send and receive DMA engines can operate simultaneously, although they will contend for the memory port.
+When it occurs,